ibpsa/modelica-ibpsa/README.md

 # Modelica IBPSA library

-This is the development site for the Modelica _IBPSA_ library and its user guide.
+This is the development site for the _Modelica IBPSA Library_ and its user guide.

 Instructions for developers are available on the [wiki](https://github.com/ibpsa/modelica/wiki).